requtize/fixed-tooltip/README.md

 # fixed-tooltip
 JavaScript tooltip library.
 Makes tooltips positioned outside overflowed elements.
 Creates the tooltip at the end of the body, and moves as positioned element next to target.
-When you have a overflowed container, and You want to user tooltip for any element in this container, this plugin helps You with that.
+When you have a overflowed container, and You want to use tooltip for any element in this container, this plugin helps You with out.

 ## Usage